binaryphile/sorta/README.md

 -   **`assign`** *`variable_name declaration_statement`* - change the
     variable name of a declaration statement to `variable_name`

 *Returns*: the substituted declaration statement on stdout

 Allows you to assign the output of `pass` to a variable name in the local scope.
 You must `eval` the output of `assign` to do so.

 -   **`assigna`** *`variable_name_array declaration_statement`* - change
     the names in a compound declaration statement

 *Returns*: the substituted declarations on stdout

 Allows you to reassign the names of a compound series of declaration statements to the names in the array.
 A compound declaration is a series of individual declaration statements, usually separated with semicolons, joined into a single string.
 It is up to you to ensure that the number of names and available statements match.
 You must `eval` the output of `assigna` to instantiate the variables locally.

 -   **`froma`** *`hash keys`* - create declaration statements for a set of variables named in the array `keys`, values taken from the named hash

 Accepts literals or variable names.

 *Returns*: a compound declaration statement on stdout

 For the named hash, returns a set of declaration statements, joined by semicolons, for variables named in `keys`.
 The values are taken from the corresponding keys of `hash`.

 You must `eval` the output of `froma` to instantiate the variables locally.

 -   **`fromh`** *`hash keyhash`* - create declaration statements for a set of variables named in the keys of `keyhash`, values taken from `hash`

 Accepts literals or variable names.

 *Returns*: a compound declaration statement on stdout

 For the named hash, returns a set of declaration statements, joined by semicolons, for the keys of `hash` corresponding to the keys of `keyhash`, mapped to variables named by the values of `keyhash`.

 You must `eval` the output of `froma` to instantiate the variables locally.

 -   **`froms`** *`hash name_or_pattern`* - create
     declaration statement(s) for named variable or set of variables, values taken from from `hash`

 Accepts literals or variable names.

 *Returns*: a declaration statement or compound declaration statement on stdout

 When supplied with a single name, creates a declaration statement for the named variable with the value taken from the corresponding key in `hash`.

 When supplied with the pattern '\*' (include quotes to prevent globbing), creates a compound declaration statement for variables with *all* of the keys and values of `hash`.

 When supplied with a prefixed asterisk, such as 'myvars\_\*', creates a compound declaration as above but with the prefix on the resulting variable names.

 You must `eval` the output of `froms` to instantiate the variable(s) locally.

 -   **`intoa`** *`hash keys`* - create a declaration statement for the named hash which includes the variables named in `keys` as new keys

 Accepts literals or variable names.

 *Returns*: a declaration statement on stdout

 Adds the variables named in `keys`, and their values, to the named hash.

 Existing keys of the same name are overwritten.
 Other key-values in the hash are left alone.
 This is basically a merge operation.

 You must `eval` the output of `intoa` to update the hash with the new values.

 -   **`intoh`** *`hash keyhash`* - create a declaration statement for the named hash which includes the variables named in `keyhash` as new keys

 Accepts literals or variable names.

 *Returns*: a declaration statement on stdout

 Adds the variables named in `keyhash`, and their values, to the named hash. `keyhash` is a mapping of the variables names to the keynames under which their values will be inserted into `hash`.

 Existing keys of the same name are overwritten.
 Other key-values in the hash are left alone.
 This is basically a merge operation.

 You must `eval` the output of `intoh` to update the hash with the new values.

 -   **`intos`** *`hash key`* - create a declaration statement for the named hash which includes the variable named in `key`

 Accepts literals or variable names.

 *Returns*: a declaration statement on stdout

 Adds the variable named by `key`, and its value, to the named hash.

 An existing key of the same name is overwritten.
 Other key-values in the hash are left alone.
 This is basically a merge operation.

 You must `eval` the output of `intos` to update the hash with the new values.

 -   **`keys_of`** *`hash`* - create a declaration statement for an array of the key names from `hash`

 Accepts a literal or variable name.

 *Returns*: a declaration statement on stdout

 Finds and returns an `eval`able array of the key names from the named `hash`.

 -   **`pass`** *`variable_name`* - create a declaration statement for an the named variable

 *Returns*: a declaration statement on stdout

 Returns an `eval`able statement to instantiate the given variable in a scope, usually as a return value from a function.

 Equivalent to `declare -p <variable_name> 2>/dev/null`.

 -   **`passed`** *`parameter_array arg1 [arg2...]`* - create a compound
     declaration statement for the named variable parameters with the supplied argument values

 Accepts literals or variable names.

 *Returns*: a declaration statement on stdout

-    Reserves for internal use any variable names starting with double underscores, so such names are not allowed in parameter lists.
-    `passed` does not support such parameter names.
+Reserves for internal use any variable names starting with double underscores, so such names are not allowed in parameter lists. `passed` does not support such parameter names.

 Returns an `eval`able statement to instantiate the given variables in a scope, usually as the first task in your function.

 Named parameters are presumed to be scalars unless prefixed with the following qualifiers:

 -   `@` - argument is an array name or literal

 -   `%` - argument is a hash name or literal

 -   `&` - parameter is aliased to the variable name given by argument with `declare -n`

 -   `*` - argument is a reference to another variable name

 Note that `&` and `*` require the quoting since bash treats them as special characters.

 Scalar arguments are tested to see if they refer to variables.
 If so, they are dereferenced so the resulting declaration holds the value of the referenced variable.

 Array and hash parameters are presumed to hold references to an array or hash in the outer scope, or to hold an array/hash literal.
 A literal, in this case, is any string which qualifies as the right-hand side of an assignment statement, i.e. that which follows the equals sign.
 See the format of any `declare -p` output for examples.

 The `*` reference type tells `passed` to expect the result to be a variable name.
 It still dereferences an argument if the dereferenced argument's value is the name of another variable, but will prevent dereferencing if the argument is simply a variable reference and nothing more.

 The `&` dereference type sets the parameter to point to the variable named by the argument directly, effectively making it call by reference.
 Changes to the parameter variable in the function body will affect the original variable directly in the outer scope.
 This is not call by value.

 All parameters in the list may have a default value specified by appending `=<value>` to the parameter name.
 Parameters with default values must, however, be contiguous at the end of the list.

 You must `eval` the output of `passed` to instantiate the variables.

--   **`reta`** *`values_array return_variable`* - directly set an array
-    variable in an outer scope, by name, "returning" the value

-    Accepts an array literal or variable name.

-    *Returns*: the values in `values_array`, directly setting `return_variable`
+-   **`ret`** *`return_variable string_value|array_name|hash_name`* -

-    Allows you to return a value into a named variable in an outer scope.
-Usually used to receive a return variable name as an argument to a function, then set that variable using `reta`.
+    return a value via a named return variable

-    Note that the variable name must also be declared `local` before calling `reta`.
-For example, if the variable name has been passed in as `$1`, the following will return the values "one" and "two" into that array:

-        local "$1" || return
-        reta '( one two )' "$1"

-    Since `$1`'s value may be malformed for an identifier, there is a return clause to indicate the error to the caller.

-    `reta` prevents name collisions between the outer variable name and the variable names in your function scope.

--   **`reth`** *`values_hash return_variable_name`* - directly set a
-    hash variable in an outer scope, by name, "returning" the value

-    Accepts a hash literal or variable name.

-    *Returns*: the values in `values_hash`, directly setting `return_variable`

-    Same usage as `reta` above.

--   **`rets`** *`value return_variable_name`* - directly set a scalar
-    variable in an outer scope, by name, "returning" the value

-    Accepts a literal or variable name.

-    *Returns*: the values in `value`, directly setting `return_variable`
+*Returns*: the value, in `return_variable`

-    Same usage as `reta` above.

--   **`values_of`** *`hash`* - create a declaration statement for an array of the values in `hash`

-    Accepts a hash literal or variable name.

-    *Returns*: a declaration statement on stdout

-    Iterates through the keys of `hash`, putting the associated values into a declaration for an array.
-Usually the output is used as input to `assign` to give it the array name of your choice.

-    You must `eval` the output of `assign` to instantiate the array.
+`return_variable` must exist outside of your function scope, usually declared by your function's caller.
+The existing variable must also be the appropriate type; scalar, array or hash (a.k.a. associative array).

+`return_variable` is therefore usually passed into your function as an argument, which is then passed onto `ret`.

+Example:

+      myfunc () {
+        return_variable=$1

+        local "$return_variable" || return
+        ret "$return_variable" 'my value' # pass back a string }

+Before calling `ret`, your function must also declare `return_variable` locally, as shown.
+Since the variable name may not be a valid identifier string, this is usually done with a `return` clause in case it errors.
+This should only be done right before calling `ret`.

+You could accomplish the same thing without `ret` by using indirection via `local -n ref` or `${!ref}`, but both of these allow the referenced variable name to conflict with your local variables. `ret` prevents naming conflicts with your local variables.

+Calling `ret`, however, does unset the named variable in your function's scope.
+If the variable name is also used by one of your local variables (always possible), then your variable will be unset.
+Therefore you may not be able to rely on variables after calling `ret`, so you should only do so right before your function returns.

+The returned value(s) may be a scalar value, or may be contained in a named array or hash.
+If passing an array or hash, simply use the variable name as the second argument.
+If passing back a scalar value, use the value, not its variable name (if stored in a variable).

+As a corollary, the `ret` function is unable to pass back the names of arrays or hashes as scalar values.
+They will always be passed as their array values.
+Be forewarned.

+`ret` is based on the discussion \[here\], but is enhanced to pass arrays by name.

+It is also a wrapper for the `_ret` function from \[nano\], which is the actual implementation.

 import.bash
 ===========